jwtlake/thermal-sensor/README.md

 ```

 ## To Do
-Clean up README.md (better setup documentation)
+- Clean up README.md (better setup documentation)
-Tests!!
+- Tests!!
 (Could have saved myself many hours if I would have started with some. haha...)
-UI for inicial configuration
+- UI for inicial configuration
-Fully implement sensor key functionality (client should make a request for a server api key.)
+- Fully implement sensor key functionality (client should make a request for a server api key.)
+- Lots more im sure...